floating-ui/floating-ui/README.md

 });
 ```

-### Writing your modifiers
+### Writing modifiers on your own

-Popper.js is based on a "plugin-like" architecture, most of its features are fully encapsulated "modifiers."
+Popper.js is based on a "plugin-like" architecture, most of its features are fully encapsulated "modifiers".
 A modifier is a function that is called each time Popper.js needs to compute the position of the popper.
 For this reason, modifiers should be very performant to avoid bottlenecks.

 To learn how to create a modifier, [read the modifiers documentation](docs/_includes/popper-documentation.md#modifiers--object)